N1612N/Practical-Ethical-Hacking-TCM-Sec-Notes/README.md

-Course is not fully covered in this documentation as basics are alot studies earlier.
+Course is not fully covered in this documentation.
-I ll be covering only the Ethical Hacker Methodology.
+Coovering only the Hacker Methodology.